-Zachary Montgomery is a dual-credentialed attorney and CPA.
+Zachary J. Montgomery is a dual-credentialed attorney and CPA.
 He practices in the area of federal and state tax litigation, white-collar defense, business and tax planning, and litigation.
-Montgomery has experience representing both businesses and individuals in federal tax controversies, including appeals, examinations, penalty abatement and collection matters.
+Mr. Montgomery has experience representing both businesses and individuals in federal tax controversies, including appeals, examinations, penalty abatement and collection matters.
 He has also represented taxpayers—from small organizations to Fortune 500 companies—with Texas franchise tax refund claims, audits, penalty abatement, and corporate structuring.

-Montgomery is a graduate of Texas A&M University, where he graduated Summa Cum Laude and received his B.B.A. with a double major in Accounting and Business Honors and his M.S. in Management Information Systems.
+Mr. Montgomery is a graduate of Texas A&M University, where he graduated Summa Cum Laude and received his B.B.A. with a double major in Accounting and Business Honors and his M.S. in Management Information Systems.
 While attending Texas A&M, he developed his business acumen, working as an enterprise risk consultant and financial analyst.

 Mr. Montgomery is a member of the Dallas Bar Association, Association of Certified Fraud Examiners (ACFE), and Texas Society of CPAs (TXCPA), and serves on the TXCPA Federal Tax Policy Committee.
 Mr. Montgomery is also an avid writer and author and was named JD Supra Reader’s Choice Top Author in 2021.

 - Bar and Court Admissions

 - Professional Associations and Memberships

 - University of Virginia School of Law, J.D.